America’s new favorite restaurants are convenience stores

 Convenience stores and gas stations are upping their food game and people are taking notice.

-Chains like Sheetz, Wawa, and Seven-Eleven now offer meal kits, salads, keto snacks, kombucha, and espressos.
+Chains like Sheetz, Wawa, and 7-Eleven now offer meal kits, salads, keto snacks, kombucha, and espressos.

 The broader range of food options is drawing customers in more than ever before.